-I typically teach classes of 6-8 participants.
-This helps me in keeping the per person and per hour charges low. $20 per hour of instruction (followed by an hour of supervised exercises) for a smaller group of only 4 students is my introductory price for DC.
+I typically teach classes of 4-6 participants.
+This helps me in keeping the per person and per hour charges low. $40 for one studio session (one hour of instruction, followed by an hour of supervised exercises) for a smaller group of only 4 students is my introductory price for DC.

 Private lessons in my studio will cost higher.

 I do not encourage private tuitions unless the student has high level of abilities as I believe that there is as much to learn from other's strengths and weaknesses for a beginner as from one's own efforts.
 Also, I reserve private lessons for students with unusual circumstances.

 I have kept my tuition fees low as I encourage students to work with best of artist grade materials for good results and art materials can be very expensive.

 I had my paintings in shows and in my studio and many, after seeing my work, wanted me to teach them.
 Initially, I started with free demos and group painting events for free but I realized that a commodity not priced is not valued as much.

 This led me to teach with lessons priced just so people can afford it with ease along with all the incrimental expenses they need to make to excel in art.